-A two-day exhibition open to the public, Galway 2020 will present some of the exciting project developments and a taste of what’s to come, as Galway gears up for its designation as European Capital of Culture in 2020.
+A two-day exhibition open to the public, Galway 2020 presented some of the exciting project developments and a taste of what was to come, as Galway geared up for its designation as European Capital of Culture in 2020.

-Visitors will get the chance to peek inside preparations across all the elements of the project, from the cultural programme of events to volunteering and business partnerships, learning how they can be part of Galway’s cultural expression in 2020 and beyond.
+Visitors got the chance to peek inside preparations across all the elements of the project, from the cultural programme of events to volunteering and business partnerships, learning how they could be part of Galway’s cultural expression in 2020 and beyond.

-The free exhibition is open to members of the public from 10am to 5pm on Friday 16 and Saturday 17 November.
-A live musical performance from Live Feed will take place from 1pm to 2pm on Saturday.
-Members of the Galway 2020 team will be on hand on both days to share some of the ambitious plans for the project and answer any questions.
+The free exhibition was open to members of the public from 10am to 5pm on Friday 16 and Saturday 17 November.
+A live musical performance from Live Feed took place from 1pm to 2pm on Saturday.
+Members of the Galway 2020 team were on hand on both days to share some of the ambitious plans for the project and answer any questions.

-An Irish Sign Language tour of the exhibition will take place from 2.30pm to 3.30pm on Saturday 17.
+An Irish Sign Language tour of the exhibition took place from 2.30pm to 3.30pm on Saturday 17.

-Galway 2020 encourages any individuals or groups with access needs to get in contact in advance, so we can ensure any specific access needs are catered for and plan for your visit accordingly.
+Galway 2020 encouraged any individuals or groups with access needs to get in contact in advance, so we could ensure any specific access needs were catered for and plan for your visit accordingly.